Culture of Paris: Fashion

 Paris has long been an international hub of fashion design.
 Paris is the original home of haute couture, and has long set the trends for fashion in Europe; it remains the second largest industry in France, and is heavily regulated and supported by the government "for its economic and tourist value".
 The city has produced many notable design houses, such as Chanel, Dior, Yves Saint Laurent, Chloé, Givenchy, Balenciaga, Lanvin, Céline, Hermès, and Louis Vuitton.
 Paris also remains a premier destination for shopping, with streets such as Rue du Faubourg Saint-Honoré and the Champs-Élysées hosting boutiques from designers around the world.
 The city is generally considered to be part of the "big four" global fashion capitals, alongside Milan, London and New York City, and in 2011, the Global Language Monitor ranked Paris as the world's third top fashion capital.

 In addition to fashion and leather goods, Paris is home to a number of well-known jewelers, such as Cartier, Boucheron, Chaumet, and Van Cleef & Arpels.
 These and other jewelers have their flagships at the famed Place Vendôme.

 Perfume and cosmetics are yet another fashion-related enterprise associated with Paris.
 Coty, Chanel, Helena Rubenstein, L'Oreal, Lancôme, Kérastase, Clarins, Sephora, and many other worldwide brands are based in Paris.
 French women are the biggest consumers of these products in the world (spending on average around $290 each year), and France is the world's largest exporter of perfume and cosmetics, a $91 billion per year industry.

 Paris is home to a fashion week twice a year, where the city's fashion houses present their collections.
 Additionally, designers from other countries may present their collections in Paris.
 Notable examples include Belgian designers Dries van Noten, Martin Margiela, and Ann Demeulemeester; Dutch design duo Viktor & Rolf; and Japanese designers Yohji Yamamoto, Issey Miyake, and Junya Watanabe.

 The two major holding companies in contemporary fashion and luxury, Kering and LVMH, are both headquartered in Paris.

 Cuisine

-Paris' culinary reputation has its basis in the diverse regional origins of its inhabitants.
+Paris's culinary reputation has its basis in the diverse regional origins of its inhabitants.
 France's regions have produced distinctive cuisines, much like regional varieties of wine.
-These mingled with Paris' own regional traditions.
-In its beginnings, Paris' culinary development owed much to the 19th-century organization of a railway system that had Paris as a center, making the capital a focal point for migration from France's many different regions and gastronomical cultures.
-This reputation continues through today in a cultural diversity that has since spread to a worldwide level thanks to Paris' continued reputation for culinary finesse and further immigration from increasingly distant climes.
+These mingled with Paris's own regional traditions.
+In its beginnings, Paris's culinary development owed much to the 19th-century organization of a railway system that had Paris as a centre, making the capital a focal point for migration from France's many different regions and gastronomical cultures.
+This reputation continues through today in a cultural diversity that has since spread to a worldwide level thanks to Paris's continued reputation for culinary finesse and further immigration from increasingly distant climes.
 Immigrants from former colonies have infused French cuisine with their own traditions, originating in South East Asia, North and West Africa.